flutterdro/flutterdro.github.io/_posts/2025-03-01-overengineering-for-funsies.markdown

 `enum` instead of `enum class`.
 The reason is simple, I like my types like I like my coffee: strong and without namespace pollution.

-Anyway, back to out chickens.
+Anyway, back to our chickens.
 There is a small trick that you can use with enums that can help us get rid of that magic 4.

 {% highlight cpp %}